-- Set an appropriate bidding price.
-In other words, you must quote a competitive price to meet your business budget and hedge against the future market price fluctuations.
-By using this price, your preemptible instance can be created.
-In addition, the price must meet your expectations based on your own business assessment. - The image must have all the software configurations that your applications need, assuring that you can run your business immediately after the instance is created.
-Additionally, you can use User-defined data to run commands at startup. - Store your business data on storage products that are independent from preemptible instances , such as cloud disks that are not set to release together with instances, OSS, or RDS. - Split your tasks by using grids, Hadoop, queuing-based architecture, or check points, to facilitate store computing results frequently. - Use the release notification to monitor the status of a preemptible instance.
-You can use metadata to check the instance status every minute.
-The metadata of an instance is updated five minutes before it is released automatically. - Test your applications in advance, to make sure that they can handle events such as accidental release of an instance.
-To test the applications: Run the applications on a Pay-As-You-Go instance, release the instance, and then check how the applications can handle the release.
+- Set a proper bidding price.
+That is, we recommend that you evaluate and submit a competitive price and take into account the estimated market price fluctuations.
+By doing so, your request can be accepted and your created preemptible instances will not be released easily due to price fluctuations.
+Additionally, we recommend that you take into account your pricing expectations based on your own business assessment. - The image must have all the software configurations that your applications need, making sure that you can run your business immediately after the instance is created.
+Additionally, you can use User data to run commands upon startup. - Store your business data on storage products that are independent from preemptible instances, such as cloud disks that are not set to release together with instances, OSS, or RDS. - Split your tasks by using grids, Hadoop, queue-based architecture, or check points , thus making it easy to store computing results frequently. - Use release notifications to monitor the status of a preemptible instance.
+You can use instance metadata to check the instance status every minute.
+The metadata of a preemptible instance is updated five minutes before it is released automatically. - Test your applications to make sure that they can handle the accidental release of instances.
+You can test your applications as follows: run the applications on a Pay -As-You-Go instance, release the instance, and then check how the applications handle the release.